 In idle state (DI 1 with no signal), the actuator is in "low" position ("low" position may also be 0° = "closed" position).

-If digital input DI 1 is activated, the actuator moves to "middle" position within running time t1.
+If digital input DI 1 is activated, the actuator moves within

 After waiting time t_2 , the actuator automatically moves further to "high" position within running time t_3 .